 Why Add Ginseng to Your Coffee?

-Note that there are two kinds of ginseng that you can use.
+Note that there are at least two kinds of ginseng you can use to make ginseng coffee.
 The first one is Panax quinquefolius or American ginseng and the other one is known as Panax ginseng or Asian ginseng.

 You can use either of these types for your ginseng coffee.
 But take note of the differences in their effects.